 As well as holding a full licence, which of the below options is also a requirement for those supervising learner drivers?

-By law, in addition to holding a full licence for 3 years or more (and not be subject to a ban), you must also be at least 21 years old in order to supervise a learner driver.
+By law, in addition to holding a full licence for three years or more (and not be subject to a ban), you must also be at least 21 years old to supervise a learner driver.

 Flory suggests that “some drivers don’t seem to realise that as the supervisor of a ‘Learner’, they’re subject to the law as if they were driving.
 For example, awake, sober and alert.”
 Additionally, Flory reminds us that “the car must be properly insured, taxed and MOT’d and display ‘L’ plates.”

 You're towing a small trailer on a busy three-lane motorway.
 What must you do if all the lanes are open?

 According to motorway rules and regulations, you must only use the left-hand and centre lanes when towing – any vehicle which is towing a trailer of any size is not allowed in the outside lane of a motorway if it has three or more lanes.